polar-app/polar-app/_posts/2019-05-25-13-lucky-tips-for-using-anki-and-spaced-repetition-2019.md

 I've found that etymology works VERY well for learning languages.

 For example.
-The German word for sea is meer which is related ot the English word marine which is also related to mare (spanish / italian for sea).
+The German word for sea is meer which is related to the English word marine which is also related to mare (spanish / italian for sea).

 Those connections make it easier to remember.